-Setting the furniture in the right position is straight forward and can be done under a minute with the simple adjustment mechanisum on all moll desks and chairs.
+Setting the furniture in the right position is straight forward and can be done under a minute with the simple adjustment mechanism on all moll desks and chairs.

 Why tilt the desktop?

-Whether reading, writing or drawing, there is an optimally correct sitting position for every activity that is easily achieved by tilting the desktop.
+Whether reading, writing, or drawing, there is an optimal correct sitting position for every activity that is easily achieved by tilting the desktop.

 RECOMMENDED ANGLE FOR THE OPTIMUM POSITION: